 The first B-58 to go to the boneyards was 59-2446, which flew to Davis Monthan AFB on November 5, 1969.
 Once underway, the B-58 retirement program moved relatively rapidly.
 The retirement was completed on January 16, 1970, when the 305th Bomb Wing's last two B-58s (55-0662 and 61-0278) were flown to Davis Monthan AFB in Arizona for storage.
 Once their B-58s were in storage, the 43rd BW was temporarily inactivated, but was immediately reactivated with the assets of the 3960th Strategic Wing at Anderson AFB on Guam.
 The 305th BW was converted to an inflight-refuelling wing using KC-135As.

 By the end of January 1970, all surviving B-58As and TB-58As were in storage at Davis Monthan AFB.
 Others had been placed in museums.
 After all salvageable equipment was removed, the 80-odd B-58s were apraylatted and stored at MASDC.
-Following over a half-decade sitting out in the Arizona, all of the MASDC Hustlers were sold at action for scrap.
+Following over a half-decade sitting out in the Arizona desert, all of the MASDC Hustlers were sold at auction for scrap.